lukas-krecan/future-converter/README.md

 multiple values, please limit it using `observable.take(1)`.
 * When converting a Future to an Observable, it's not clear what should happen upon unsubscribe.
 Since version 0.2.2 RxJava support does not cancel the Future, since there is no good place to keep track of the subscriptions (there may be multiple subscriptions for any given Future).
-* Converting Observable to a Future registers exactly one subscription which is unsubscribed upon Future cancel.
+* Converting Observable to a Future registers exactly one subscription which is unsubscribed upon Future cancellation.

 # rxjava-java8
 Converts between [RxJava](https://github.com/Netflix/RxJava) Observables and Java 8 [CompletableFuture](http://download.java.net/lambda/b88/docs/api/java/util/concurrent/CompletableFuture.html)